SDarkMagic/BMPM-BOTWMapTool/README.md

 # To-Do
  Create UI
  Implement recursive file handling
- Option to delete all actors linke to one being deleted.
+ Option to delete all actors linked to one being deleted.